 Noticing your cat is losing a large amount of hair can be quite alarming, but there are many reasons for hair loss in cats.
 Some, such as fleas, are easy to treat; others require the help of a veterinarian.
 Either way, learning about the causes can help you get your cat the help he needs.

-Hair loss, aka alopecia, is generally caused by one of the following disorders.
+Hair loss, also known as alopecia, is generally caused by one of the following disorders.

 As the most common disorder that felines experience, hyperthyroidism is also the leading cause of feline hair loss.
 Other symptoms of hyperthyroidism include weight loss, a curb or complete standstill in grooming, excessive thirst and urination, and insatiable appetite.
 Luckily, in most cases, hyperthyroidism can be easily controlled with medication or radioactive iodine therapy.